conbojs/conbo/README.md

 Interfaces
 ----------

-In Conbo.js, an interface is a code snippet, in the form of a JavaScript Object, that you can apply to a class and test against, for example:
+In ConboJS, an interface is a code snippet, in the form of a JavaScript Object, that you can apply to a class and test against, for example:

 ```javascript